-Criteria Currently in the Rubric Next Steps for Educators Focus on Major Work (Non-Negotiable) This program currently is reviewed as Yes for this criterion in Grades 6 and 8 because the materials devote the majority of class time (67% and 76%, respectively) to the major work of the grade and spend minimal time outside the appropriate grade level.
-Make sure to review all assessment materials to ensure alignment to new clarifications/limitations and the revised, as well as, the placement of standards by grade/course.
-This program currently is reviewed as No for this criterion in Grade 7 because only 54% of the lessons are devoted to the major work of the grade.
+Criteria Currently in the Rubric Next Steps for Educators Focus on Major Work (Non-Negotiable) This program currently is reviewed as "No" for this criterion because the materials are supplemental and do not devote the majority of class time to the major work of the grade.
+Items are included before the grade level in which they are introduced in the standards.
 Since these materials received a "No" for this indicator, the current weakness will likely remain and should be addressed by adjusting or supplementing with stronger programs.
-Consistent, Coherent Content (Non-Negotiable) This program currently is reviewed as No for this criterion because all supporting content is addressed in separate lessons from major content.
-Make sure to review instructional materials focused on new supporting content (e.g., money in Grades K and 1) to ensure it supports the major work of the grade/course.
+Consistent, Coherent Content (Non-Negotiable) This program currently is reviewed as "No" for this criterion because the materials were consistently found to address individual topics, not to connect the major content to the supporting content.
+All activities focus on the topic to be mastered without making connections.
+Since these materials received a "No" for this indicator, the current weakness will likely remain and should be addressed by adjusting or supplementing with stronger programs.